gersteinlab/SVFX/README.md

 SVFX is a machine leraning based tool to assign pathogenic score to large deletions and duplications.
 This framework is highly flexible and can be easily extended to other SV categories and diseases.

 ## necessary python package installations:
-pip install scikit-allel –-user
+pip install scikit-allel

-pip install pyBigWig –-user
+pip install pyBigWig

-pip install argparse –-user
+pip install argparse

-pip install sklearn --user
+pip install sklearn

 ## `generate_feature_matrix.py`